Lucas-fra1508/Lucas-fra1508/README.md

 ---------

 Hello how are you?

-I'm Lucas de França da Silva, I'm 27 years old.
+* I'm Lucas de França da Silva, I'm 27 years old.
-I live in Florianópolis Santa Catarina.
+* I live in Florianópolis Santa Catarina.
+(Brazil)
-Contact Phone: (48)98402.1894
+* Contact Phone: (48)98402.1894

 Front End Developer.
 I am currently attending the 3rd Phase of Systems Analysis and Development, at Faculdade Cesus.
 I have always loved the world of technology, so I decided to follow the profession.